chien-y/credit_freezes_slides/README.md

 ## Policies
 - Untargeted policies: provide liquidity to the depositor.
-- Targeted policies: provide liquidity to dostressed agents.
+- Targeted policies: provide liquidity to the destressed agents.

 - In a chain network, untargeted policy is optimal.
 - When credit freezes are simple, the best targeted policy is to helps the branch of the network with banks experiencing a credit freeze.